 "There are dark shadows on the earth, but its lights are stronger in the contrast."

 As if another dark portent is called for this year ... tonight brings us a Black Moon (a Third New Moon in a season with four New Moons).
-For the blackest of nights on a Black Moon, we have the blackest of black tartans with a visible sett highlighted by differing light reflecting qualities of the all black stitches (the picture below uses a lighter color for representation only).
+For the blackest of nights, we have the blackest of black tartans with a visible sett highlighted by differing light reflecting qualities of the all black stitches (the picture below uses a lighter color for representation only).
 While the term "Blue Moon" (astronomically speaking) generally refers to the second full moon in a calendar month, occurring at the same frequency is a "Black Moon," or "Dark Moon," the second new moon in a month (or by another definition: no new moon in a month; or even the third new moon in a season of four new moons)!
 As many superstitions about black moons exist as those for full moons, with black moons often signaling bad weather, bad portent, or apocalyptic events!
 Considering everything, please cross your fingers!
 Just in case. 🌑 🤞

 The term "a Blue Moon," astronomically speaking, generally refers to the second full moon in a calendar month.
 Occurring at the same frequency is a "Black Moon," or "Dark Moon," the second new moon in a month, or by another definition, no new moon in a month (or even the third new moon in a season of four new moons)!